k78ma/quartz/content/ML/Ridge Regression.md

 \end{align}
 $$

 This becomes invertible when $\lambda > 0$.
-This is called “ridge” regression because we are adding a “ridge” of $\lambda$ values along the diagonal of the matrix before inverting.
+This is called “ridge” regression because we are adding a “ridge” of $\lambda$ values along the diagonal of the matrix before inverting, since $I$ is the identity matrix for the dimension $d$.
+This is basically making the matrix more diagonally dominant, which makes it more invertible.

 ### Gradient Descent Solution
 Inverting a matrix of dimensions $d \times d$ takes $O(d^{3})$ time, so the analytical solution above is impractical for large $d$.
 We can fall back on gradient descent and use computation.